zotonic/zotonic/doc/ref/actions/action_delete_username.rst

 .. include:: meta-delete_username.rst

+Delete the username from a user, no confirmation.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation